President Ronald Reagan, our 40th President, took office in 1981 and his formula for an economic turnaround was:

 Limited Government / Free Market: What kind of country do we want to leave to our children and grandchildren?
 America’s Founders looked to the future with optimism and excitement.
 The time-tested principles of the American Revolution – individual liberty, limited government, the free market and the rule of law – hold true today.

-If changes are not made to entitlement programs, regulations and the healthcare law, finishing in the top 10 will be a thing of the past for the U.S.
+If changes are not made to entitlement programs, regulations and the Affordable Care Act, finishing in the top 10 will remain a thing of the past for the U.S.

 Free Trade: Expanding free trade increases competition which in turn leads to innovation, better and less expensive products and higher-paying jobs for Americans and provides the investment for long-term economic growth and prosperity.
 Trade is the foundation of the U.S. economy.
 More than 57 million Americans are employed by companies that engage in international trade – or approximately 40% of all non-farm jobs.